-Price is per metre.
+Price is per metre (£32.80).
 Multiple quantities will be cut in a continuous length.

 A thoroughly fascinating "jungle green" ikat fabric that has been spun, dyed and woven by hand.
-It is full of character with yarns in various shades of green, browin and brown-yellow being used in the weave.
+It is full of character with yarns in various shades of green and pinky brown.
 It features patterned stripes that run horizontally across the cloth, with a distinctive hardy-feeling raised texture that is warm on the skin.

 "Ikat" refers to the dyeing technique, rather than the weave, where resist dyes applied to the yarns create the pattern once woven into cloth.
 You can learn more in our blog article here.

-It is a standard shirt weight, yet with some opacity so does not necessarily need to be lined, but would benefit from a dual layer for jackets.
-Totally breathable, but also warming on the skin.
-It is smooth despite the hand weave, and because it is soft with a light drape, it is delicious as clothing - skirts, drawstring trousers, jackets - but will also work for interiors and homewares.
+It is a standard shirt weight so does not need to be lined for lighter garments.
+It's delicious once made into clothing - skirts, drawstring trousers, jackets - and will also work for interiors and homewares.

 The production of the fabric from the cotton yarn requires absolutely no electricity.
 We have sourced this fabric directly from a small weaving village in Thailand and all sales directly support this community, ensuring that the weavers are paid fair wages for their artisanal work.